 Grains that are free of gluten include: rice, oats, millet, quinoa, amaranth, sorghum, teff, buckwheat and corn.
 Each has its own unique energetic profile and healing properties.
 So don’t be afraid to have them in your diet.
 You don’t need a lot, a serving size is about 1 cup and combined with the correct lentil or legume they can create a complete protein.

 The ancient food of the Aztecs, amaranth is delicious and easy to cook.
 Its mild, nutty flavor lends itself to both sweet and savory dishes.
 Because it thickens when cooked, it can add body to stews or soups.
 Try flavoring it with rosemary and thyme and serving it on crostini, with steamed greens, goat cheese and sun dried tomatoes.
 The dried grain can also be popped and served with a little honey.
 It frequents my table as a breakfast cereal.
 Amaranth is high in the essential amino acid lysine and higher in protein than many other grains.
-It is packed with minerals and vitamins and is used in treatment of heart disease, hypertension, menstrual issues and helps regulate the blood.
-Soft cooked amaranth makes a warm, nutritious breakfast or side dish.
+It is packed with minerals and vitamins and is used in treatment of heart disease, hypertension, menstrual issues and helps regulate the Blood.

 A staple for Native Americans, corn is both a vegetable and a grain.
 With the addition of lysine it becomes a complete protein.
 Neutral, sweet and diuretic, corn nourishes the Heart and Stomach and helps to regulate digestion.
 Relatively low in niacin, corn is often served with lime to increase niacin absorption.
-(Which had me wondering why no one in Interstellar suffered from scurvy–I mean, they were reduced to eating just corn, right?
-I digressed–back on topic.)
+Which had me wondering why no one in Interstellar suffered from scurvy–I mean, they were reduced to eating just corn, right.
+I digressed–back on topic.
 As a neutral grain, it can be eaten by those with cold or hot patterns.
 The problem–corn is one of the largest GMO crops so be sure to find it organic.
 Blue corn boasts higher levels of iron, magnesium and protein.
 Use corn as polenta, in stew and soups or as tortillas–but get it organic.
-The more of us who buy the organic and non GMO, the larger the demand in the industry to better supply it…
+Basic Polenta

 Oats, by nature, do not have gluten in them.
 However, they are often processed in plants where glutenous grains are processed and therefore become contaminated.
 Oats contain the highest amount of fats of any of the grains.
 Oats create strength and stamina.
 They contain high amounts of easily absorbed protein, calcium, iron, all the B vitamins except B12, iodine, phosphorus and vitamin E. Warm, sweet and slightly bitter, oats enter the Stomach, Spleen and replenish and nourish the nerves.
 They are building so use in deficiency and avoid if you have excess or need to trim.
 Try whole oat groats in soups or grain salads.
 If you are avoiding gluten, be sure to buy them with “gluten-free” on the label.